 On the body, you can use a gentle exfoliant to keep skin smooth.
 For the face, you can use a chemical exfoliant, like alpha-hydroxy acid, to help encourage skin cell turnover.3

 And when you shave — try shaving with the grain.
-Shaving against the grain can trap hair under the skin and cause hair to grow inward.4
+Shaving against the grain can trap hair under the skin and cause hair to grow inward.4 You can read more about this below.

 A razor burn differs slightly from razor bumps.
 If you have a razor burn, you’re likely to experience the following symptoms: